 Wes Craven was a college professor

 This one is sort of well known, but it still fascinates me.
-It actually makes so much sense if you look at his movies because Craven was such a thoughtful filmmaker.
+It actually makes so much sense if you look at his movies because the late Wes Craven was such a thoughtful filmmaker.
 There’s so much knowledge of story and character, and so many thematic elements that it should come as no shock that Craven was an English professor before setting his sights on the film world, where he started out as an editor, cutting adult pictures before finally getting the opportunity to make his own feature with The Last House on the Left.

 Landis worked his way up the ladder in the film industry and most aspiring directors are recommended to do the same.
 He started out in the mailroom, then worked his way up to a “go-fer” which is a general industry term for what’s basically considered to be a production assistant.
 He still worked hard and made connections, soon directing his first low-budget movie Schlock! in a monkey suit as he also played the titular character.